Student housing - ending your agreement in halls

 You should be aware that when you enter halls of residence or any other rental property owned by the educational institution you are entering into a legal contract.
 This should be clear when you sign a tenancy or occupancy agreement.

 You may be given a list of private landlords by the student accommodation agency of your educational institution.
 If you rent from a private landlord the rules about the agreement you make are different and you have many more rights as a tenant of a private landlord.
+Find out more about renting from a private landlord.

 The rules on ending an agreement for halls of residence will be covered in your occupancy agreement.
 This is a binding contract which means you have to comply with the terms you have agreed to.
 This page highlights the issues about the agreement most relevant to students in halls of residence and other property owned by the educational institution.